Glama107/python_reverse_shell/README.md

 This is a **fully working reverse shell** get from Youtube tutorial and edited by me to add more functionnality.
 It comes with a server.py and client.py.
 The reverse shell is based on the connection from the client to a server.
 There is a Received folder inside, it's required for the screenshot and downloading function.
+To install the project, just [click here](https://github.com/glama107/python_reverse_shell#installation)

 ## Functionnality